Siddiqi/urdupress/README.md

 # UrduPress
-A free and opensource CMS for setting up your Urdu Blog.
+A free and opensource CMS for setting up your blog in Urdu language.

 ## Contributing